About this listing

 About the Host, Angela

-Since July 2013, I've begun splitting my time between New Orleans and Buenos Aires, so if I'm not there in BA when you stay with us, my friend Grisel will be there to take care of you.
+I've begun splitting my time between New Orleans and Buenos Aires, so if I'm not there in BA when you stay with us, my friends Grisel and Andrew will be there to take care of you.

 We've been renting out our spaces since 2008; we've made friends all over the world and learned so much.
-It's been a fabulous experience.
+A bunch of them even came to our wedding in April 2015.
+Talk about an inspiring group of guests.